darkmoonight/Rain/README.md

 - Data caching
 - Choose the city yourself
 - Adding cards of other cities
+- The choice between the metric system of measures and the imperial
+- Choose between Celsius and Fahrenheit

 We also tried to make the design as convenient and beautiful as possible.